rachelheyvaert/toolbox/README.md

 ## Installation

 Fork and clone the repository into your desired directory.
+In the project directory, you can run: npm install or yarn install to load the accompanying package.
-Open the repo and run "npm install && npm start".
-The database of stocks can be found in a JSON-server, so after you start your React server, make sure to start your JSON-server on http://localhost:3001/acttivities.
+This project was bootstrapped with Create React App.npm start.
+To start the React server run: "npm start" in the terminal.
+The database of activities can be found in the JSON-server, so after you start your React server, make sure to start your JSON-server on http://localhost:3001/acttivities.
 To install: npm install -g json-server
 To start: json-server --watch db.json --port 3001